The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Cheese Pizza.md

 **Chuck E. Cheese Cheese Pizza** is a frozen pizza sold at Kroger starting in July 2021.

 It is manufactured by Flatlander Foods.
-There is also a  variant.
+There is also a Chuck E. Cheese Pepperoni Pizza (Pepperoni Pizza) variant.

 ## Nutrition Facts ##
 TODO